 Filling Blank Spaces in Big Data

-With the Big Data movement in full swing, there are plenty of holes inhibiting the most accurate answers to the key questions listed above.
-However, proper data strategies, predictive techniques, and technologies can color in these blank spaces in order to make the marketing landscape more vivid and readable.
+There are plenty of holes in your data that inhibit the most accurate answers to the key questions listed above.
+However, proper data strategies, predictive techniques, and technologies can fill in these data gaps in order to make the marketing landscape more vivid and readable.

-While data collection is more thorough and comprehensive than ever, it is still impossible to know every single thing about every person – especially regarding their future behavior.
-In fact, the sheer magnitude, diversity, and speed of big data have generated a range of obstacles inhibiting its efficient consolidation and implementation.
+While data collection is more thorough and comprehensive than ever, it is still impossible to know everything about every person – especially regarding their future behavior.
+The magnitude, diversity, and speed of big data itself have generated a range of obstacles inhibiting its efficient consolidation and implementation.

-These days, in order for predictive analytics to be the most effective, carefully designed data collection and refinement steps are key.
+In order for predictive analytics to be most effective, carefully designed data collection and refinement steps are the first essential step.
 By obtaining multiple sources of data from the widest variety of consumer channels (both online and offline) and building a 360-degree customer view around each target audience, predictive analytics opens doors to areas previously invisible to marketers.

 That is precisely why predictive models are built – to fill in these big data gaps through data mining in order to obtain a cohesive, digestible, and actionable future outlook regarding buyer behavior.
 These can be used to model your best customer behavior and suggest which actions to take on a personal level.
 Some applicable modeling techniques include customer segmentation, customer lifetime value models (CLTV), product affinity models, response models, churn prevention models, etc.